 However, in parabolic language, to be “like” something does not mean it “is” (Hebrews 7:15).

-Everything I share here came by revelation, and I acknowledge it may just be a small part of the whole picture.
+Everything I share here came to me by revelation, and I acknowledge it may just be a small part of the whole picture.

 Melchizedek, a Forerunner